173TECH/sayn/README.md

 $ sayn run
 ```

 This is it!
 You completed your first SAYN run on the example project.
-Continue with the SAYN [Tutorial](https://173tech.github.io/sayn/tutorial/) which will give you a good overview of SAYN's true power!
+Continue with the [Tutorial: Basic Usage](https://173tech.github.io/sayn/tutorials/basic_usage/) which will give you a good overview of SAYN's true power!

 ## Support